SharjAhmed/rock-paper-scissors-lizard-spock/README.md

 ## Roadblocks and difficulties

 * Initially wanted to add a gradient background but could not get it to fit the full screen.
 Background would appear tiled.
+* I wanted the colors for the choice images to invert when hovering, but had to make a border appear instead, as it did not work as I wanted it to.

 ## Bugs
 - ### Solved bugs